junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 ♦ Use elastic stockings (support hose) or elastic bandages to help hold in the veins.
 Be sure to take them off at night.

-♦ Taking care of your veins in this way will help prevent chronic sores or varicose ulcers on the ankles (p.
-213).
+♦ Taking care of your veins in this way will help prevent chronic sores or varicose ulcers on the ankles ([page 213](#page-213)).

 # PILES (HEMORRHOIDS)

 Piles or hemorrhoids are varicose veins of the anus or rectum, which feel like little lumps or balls.
 They may be painful, but are not dangerous.
 They frequently appear during pregnancy and may go away afterwards.

 ♦ Certain bitter plant juices (witch hazel, cactus, etc.) dabbed on hemorrhoids help shrink them.
-So do hemorrhoid suppositories (p.
-391).
+So do hemorrhoid suppositories ([page 391](#page-391)).

 ♦ Sitting in a bath of warm water can help the hemorrhoid heal.